DavidMercier/TriDiMap/doc/pdf_cdf.rst

 When data are noisy due to experimental artefacts (e.g. surface contamination, interfaces effect or interesting phase inside the sample...) for example, with very high or very low mechanical property values, it is always possible to cut the signal, by setting manually (on the GUI) the extrema.
-This operation can be seen as an arbtrary cleaning, but careful with a fitting process, which gives different mean values, given peak shapes or peak number modification.
+This operation can be seen as an arbitrary cleaning, but careful with a fitting process, which gives different mean values, given peak shapes or peak number modification.

 .. figure:: ./_pictures/saturatedData.png